Register a West Virginia Foreign LLC

 - Email and website address (if available)

-- Duration or term of LLC (perpetual or with an expiration date)
+- Duration or term of LLC (whether it will be perpetual or have an end date)

-- How your LLC will be managed (by members or by managers)
+- How your LLC will be managed (either by members or managers)

 - Names and addresses of members/managers

-- Effective start date—West Virginia allows a date up to 90 days in the future
+- Effective start date?
+Most start ASAP, but West Virginia allows you to put a date up to 90 days in the future

-- Other provisions set out in your original operating agreement.
+- Disclose any other provisions set out in your original operating agreement

 - Number of pages attached to application